fairlylocal/lostinspace/assets/readme.md

-Hey there,
-The assets folder contains subfolders which includes: *music, sound, data and images*
+Hey there, the assets folder contains subfolders which includes: *music, sound, data and images*